nealjmc/sales-site-server/README.md

   - ☕️ Simple, flexible, fun JavaScript test framework for Node.js & The Browser ☕️
 - [supertest](https://www.npmjs.com/package/supertest)
   - HTTP assertions made easy via superagent.

+## Purpose

+Api for Sales-Site repo that connects to a MongoDb and saves products, orders, and customers.
+Mostly just a POC, and learning about Mongo and express

 ## Apis